 Our student applicants meet at three luncheons throughout the year.
 Students have an opportunity to recognize and celebrate the academic achievements of each other.
 It is hard to describe how good it feels as students are applauded by their peers, teachers and Honours Society Directors for their achievements.
 This is a long way from the “not cool to be smart” attitude many of us grew up with.

 We believe that our greatest achievement has been in making a difference in the academic attitude at KSS.
 In 1992, there were twelve students who had to be convinced that they wanted to join the Society.
-Currently, there are over 50 applicants voluntarily applying and working hard to become members of the Society.
+In recent years we have had up to 50 applicants voluntarily applying and working hard to become members of the Society.
 It is not enough to want to be a member.
 Our students must also have achieved high academic standards, maintaining an 83% average in English 12 and in a minimum of three University Approved Grade 12 academic courses. (four grade 12 courses in total).
 While this is not an easy task, it has provided an opportunity for these students to experience “Academic Excellence with Pride in Achievement”.